 One of the most sticking features of all the shoes from Giesswein is the incredible arch support.
 What?
 Arch support in a slipper?
 Yep – legitimate arch support in a slipper.
 The insoles are latex-cork based insoles that contour to your feet.
-At first it is a bit abrupt, but after a short while wearing them, they mold to your feet and become your slippers.
-The slippers also feature reinforced to and heel caps made from recycled fiber for added durability.
+At first, it is a bit abrupt, but after a short while wearing them, they mold to your feet and become your slippers.
+The slippers also feature a reinforced toe and heel caps made from recycled fiber for added durability.

-Final note on the slippers – the soles are burly.
+A final note on the slippers – the soles are burly.
 Outsoles are made from waterproof, treaded rubber for traction even in slippery conditions.
-We took dogs on walks, hung out in a snow storm, crushed many beer cans and relaxed at the cabin in these lodge shoes.
+We took dogs on walks, hung out in a snowstorm, crushed many beer cans and relaxed at the cabin in these lodge shoes.
 Check out our review on the following models:

-Classic slippers with thick waterproof rubber sole for use inside and outside.
-Easy slip on, thanks to the elastic gore.
+Classic slippers with a thick waterproof rubber sole for use inside and outside.
+Easy slip-on, thanks to the elastic gore.
 No laces or adjustments – just a simple slipper.
 They have the removable cork footbeds and reinforced heel cup and toe cap.
-Cozy for the home, cabin, camp site and running errands.
+Cozy for the home, cabin, campsite, and running errands.
 MSRP $158 (Buy Here)

-Much like the Innsbruck slipper, but these feature a bit more of a mid top height for more coverage.
-Making them better for camp site use and outdoor excursions in the winter.
+Much like the Innsbruck slipper, but these feature a bit more of a mid-top height for more coverage.
+Making them better for campsite use and outdoor excursions in the winter.
 They also have an adjustable strap to dial in the fit better.
-We found ourselves using these more for leaving the house and after sport actives in the mountains.
+We found ourselves using these more for leaving the house and after sports actives in the mountains.
 MSRP $134 (Buy Here)

 Our female tester really liked versatility and breathability of these shoes.
 They can be worn either full height or rolled down to the ankle.
 They go great with leggings and an oversized sweater.
 MSRP $140 (Buy Here)